 - NOVO (CSC) – provides information on service opportunities available in the community and supports students and campus organizations in carrying out the many service projects during the year.
 NOVO also supports faculty and students interested in incorporating service into coursework.

 Alderson Broaddus University is home to seven Greek organizations.
 The Greek community is comprised of three local fraternities, three local sororities, and one national sorority.
-All Greek organizations are governed by the Panhellenic Council.
+All Greek organizations are governed by the All Greek Council.

 - Epsilon Tau Eta Sigma fraternity – is a social and academic leadership fraternity that’s purpose is to promote friendship and to encourage the principles of cooperation and companionship among the members and the college community.
 The organization works to provide a social and religious atmosphere on campus which will be fostered by the members, promoted by the students, and encouraged by the faculty and staff.